developers-cosmos/WebHosting-With-GitHubPages/README.md

 Make sure, You have a GitHub account.
 Signup in the GitHub to create an account.
 If you have Github account ignore this step.
 By creating this Github account you gonna get unlimited space to upload data.
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(149).png">
 <h3>2.Create a new GitHub repository</h3>
 Create a new repository by hitting the + button on the top-right of the screen.
-A folder is called Repository according to GitHub terminology.
+A folder is called Repository according to GitHub terminology.<br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(153).png">
 <h3>3.
 Name your GitHub repository</h3>
 You need to name your repository.
 This is the most important step.
 Based on the name of the Repository, your website URL will be generated.<br>
-If you give the input “Name” as [username].github.io Then your Website Link will generate as https://[username].github.io/
+If you give the input “Name” as [username].github.io
+<br>Then your Website Link will generate as
+https://[username].github.io/
 <br>
-Recommended :<h3>2.Create a new GitHub repository</h3>
+<h4>Recommended :</h4>
-If you give the input “Name” as per your required repository name Then your Website Link will generate as https://[username].github.io/[given repository name]/
+If you give the input “Name” as per your required repository name
+<br>Then your Website Link will generate as
+https://[username].github.io/[given repository name]/
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(154).png">
 It is mandatory to initialize the repository with a README which will let you immediately clone the repository to your computer.